 I related so much to this episode and all the feelings that go along with the process of discovering you are autistic.
 The whole show is really great, but this episode really fits with this post.
 I hope you enjoy it too.

-With all of this information, and the information I have gathered in listening and learning from #ActuallyAutistic people, I feel comfortable diagnosing myself with Autism, ADHD, OCD, RSD, and demand avoidance.
+With all of this information I have researched, and the information I have gathered in listening and learning from #ActuallyAutistic people, I feel comfortable identifying as Autistic, ADHD, OCD, with RSD, and demand avoidance tendencies until when, or if, I am able to get an official assessment.
+As we know it can be very difficult, if not impossible, to get an official assessment as an adult due to many different barriers.
 I am #ActuallyAutistic and just need the world to realize my brain works differently than others and make accommodations for me to be able to function alongside everyone else.
 I will leave resources that have helped me below that I hope will help you too if you are struggling.

 - Living with Rejection Sensitive Dysphoria

 - Why ABA Therapy is Harmful to Autistic People